Paying off your debt

 These carry less urgency than priority debts, but are still important to pay.
 If you are unable to pay them right now then it’s important to contact your lenders to explain why you can’t.
 Try to work out a repayment plan to avoid further action, such as repossession of your items.

 - Credit debts, such as overdrafts, loans, hire purchase/finance, credit cards and catalogues

 - Money borrowed from friends or family

-Generally these penalties occur only after warnings or court action, but keep your creditors informed of your circumstances.
+Try to keep your creditors informed of your circumstances.
 Any money you have left over after paying your expenses and priority creditors is called your ‘available income’.
-You can use this to pay off your non-priority creditors.
+You can then use this to pay off your non-priority creditors.

 Maximise your income

 Work out how much money you have coming in; see our article on making a budget for help.
 Try to make a budget and stick to it.
 Do this on a weekly or monthly basis and include your take-home pay, any social security benefits and money from other sources.
 List your essential costs and don’t forget occasional payments like shoe repairs, haircuts, and so on.

 If you spend more than your income, can you make savings anywhere?
 Divide up your essential outgoings from other extra expenses like clothes and repairs.
 Try to cut down on things like alcohol, cigarettes and eating out.